siapy/siapy-lib/docs/examples/case_study.md

 - **Cross-Spectral Analysis**: Enabling analysis of the same physical regions across different spectral data
 - **Visual Verification**: Displaying both images with highlighted areas to verify correct transformation

+??? note "Implementation Details"
-> 💡 **Implementation Note**: The transformation is applied to the Pixels objects directly, allowing selected regions to be mapped between different spectral ranges while preserving their shape relationships.
+    The transformation is applied to the `Pixels` objects directly, allowing selected regions to be mapped between different spectral ranges while preserving their shape relationships.

 **Example:**